Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-setup/nextcloud-android.rst

     :width: 30%
     :alt: Nextcloud Storage permissions

 13. Next, configure the local directory that you want to sync with Nextcloud.
 You may use the default or change it, and edit the sync settings to desired.
-When satisfied, click "Connect"
+When satisfied, tap "Connect"

 14. Files will begin to sync immediately and you will see a green check when this is complete.